nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Tasks can have any number of tags.
 > * If no priority is specified, the task will be of lowest priority.
 > * Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. 10-22-2017 1500.
-> * It is suffice to use time for every DAY and every WEEK.
-Date will be ignored
-> * One must include START_DATE and END_DATE for every MONTH and every YEAR.
 > * If no start time is specified, the time will be the CURRENT time.
 > * If no end time is specified, the time will 2359.
 > * Any form of abbreviation can be use for WEEK (e.g Tue, Tues, Tuesday), case insensitve.
 > * No abbreviation can be use for DAY, MONTH and YEAR
+> * Month (i.e MM) is ignored for every MONTH.
+> * It is suffice to use time for every DAY and every WEEK.
+Date (i.e MM-DD-YYYY) will be ignored.
+> * One must include START_DATE and END_DATE for every MONTH and every YEAR.

 Examples:
 * `add exam every day p/1 d/SR1 t/CS2010`<br>